vic-ma/syslog-ng-gitbook/chapters/chapter_7/README.md

 Recommended reading: [Bison Manual](https://www.gnu.org/software/bison/manual/)

 ### GLib
 You do not need to know anything about GLib except that syslog-ng uses it, and so you should be prepared to look up its documentation when needed.
-The manual is linked below, but it is probably easier to use a search engine when looking for specific docs (e.g. "Glib GString").
+A link to the manual follows, but it is probably easier to use a search engine when looking for specific docs (e.g. by searching "Glib GString").
 Recommended reading: [GLib Reference Manual](https://developer.gnome.org/glib/)

 ### Criterion
-Syslog-ng uses the Criterion test framework, so you should know how to work with it.
+Syslog-ng uses the Criterion unit testing framework, so you should know how to work with it.
 Recommended reading: [Criterion Docs](https://criterion.readthedocs.io/)

 ### Automake/CMake